Greg Zuerlein: 2015 season

-In the 2015 season opener against the Seahawks, Zuerlein converted all four extra point attempts and both field goal attempts in the 34–31 overtime victory.
-In Week 5, against the Green Bay Packers, he converted one of four field goal attempts in the 24–10 loss, the first time since his rookie season that he missed three in a single game.
-In Week 9, against the Minnesota Vikings, he converted four of five field goal attempts for a season-high 12 points scored in the 21–18 loss.
-Zuerlein missed two games due to a groin injury.
-Overall, he finished the 2015 season with 26 of 28 extra points converted and 20 of 30 field goals converted.
+During the season opener against the Seahawks, Zuerlein converted all four extra point attempts and both field goal attempts in the 34–31 overtime victory.
+In Week 5 against the Green Bay Packers, he converted one of four field goal attempts in the 24–10 loss, the first time since his rookie year that he missed three in a single game.
+During Week 9 against the Minnesota Vikings, Zuerlein converted four of five field goal attempts for a season-high 12 points scored in the 21–18 loss.
+He missed two games due to a groin injury.

+Zuerlein finished the 2015 season coverting 26 of 28 extra points and 20 of 30 field goals.